We tackle these general themes in research projects that are relevant

 As part of the Faculty of Law, the Research Group is a member of the Research Alliance for Autonomous Systems (RAAS) and the Finnish UAV Ecosystem (FUAVE).

-The Research Group is currently directed by Associate Professor Rosa Ballardini.
+The Research Group is currently directed by Professor Rosa Ballardini.
 More information about associated researchers and their research interests is available on the Group Members page.